Sasas-Lss/ESP-Align/README.md

 **Arguments:**

-* `-i / --input`: Path to the input FASTA file containing sequences.
+* `-i / --input`: Path to the input FASTA file containing two protein sequences to be aligned.
 * `-p / --pdb_path`: Path to the PDB files.